MCFpy/mcf/docs/source/getting_started.rst

     results_dict.get('iate_data_df').keys()

-Note that, if you specify the methods as in the provided example files, you have  access to all the elements discussed above directly from the :py:meth:`results` DataFrame.
+Note that, if you specify the methods as in the provided example files, you have  access to all the elements discussed above directly from the ``results`` DataFrame.
 For example,

 .. code-block:: python
     # use the .predict() method as shown in the example files